 who sits on many waters – by the late 15th and early 16th centuries, European missionaries and explorers had spread the teachings of the beast across the many waters of the earth, to the Americas, Asia, Africa and Oceania.

 the kings of the earth committed fornication – the political fornication of the Church with the kings of the earth began as early as 150 AD, with “apologies” of doctrine made to the Emperor and the Roman senate.
 The rejection of the Catholic Church during the Reformation ended the “political relationships” that kept the saints under the power of Rome.
 The Reformation resulted in the separation of Church and State.

 into a wilderness – John must go into the wilderness to see the harlot.
 The saints are now “in the wilderness,” are described in Revelation 12:14.
-The kingdom of heaven is in the wilderness.
+New Jerusalem is in the wilderness.
 And only the saints can understand who the harlot is, the world remains deceived, as we read in Revelation 13:8.

 a scarlet beast – this is the beast from Rev 13:1-2, the description is the same.
 Scarlet represents sin, as in Isaiah 1:18.
 In Rome, on the ceiling of the Basilica of St. Paul’s Outside the Walls are the portraits of 109 Popes, all in scarlet.
 The Pope’s throne room, including its walls, ceiling and floor are also scarlet.